Sisters of Charity of Our Lady Mother of Mercy

-The Sisters of Charity of Our Lady Mother of Mercy (SCMM) are a Roman Catholic congregation founded in the Netherlands in 1832 by Rev. Johannes Zwijsen, pastor of Tilburg, aided by Mary M. Leijsen, for the instruction of children and the betterment of people deprived of spiritual aid.
+The Sisters of Charity of Our Lady Mother of Mercy (SCMM) are a Catholic religious congregation founded in the Netherlands in 1832 by Fr Johannes Zwijsen, aided by Mary M. Leijsen, for the instruction of children and the betterment of people deprived of spiritual aid.
 The motherhouse is in Tilburg.

 History

-Because the founding of religious convents was not legal at that time, Father Zwijsen set up the firm of Verbunt & Co. as a front for the property and the work being carried out from there.
+Because the founding of religious convents was not legal at that time, Zwijsen set up the firm of Verbunt & Co. as a front for the property and the work being carried out from there.
 In 1837 there was a request from the Jesuits at Delft for sisters to be sent to assist in their ministry.
 The firm of Verbunt & Co. was disbanded in 1848 when a change in the constitution rendered it unnecessary.
 That same year, the congregation received approval from Rome.

 The See of Utrecht had been vacant for about three hundred years when, on the reestablishment of the Catholic hierarchy in the Netherlands in 1853, Bishop Johannes Zwijsen, of Gerra, was appointed archbishop of the reestablished Roman Catholic Archdiocese of Utrecht and Primate of the Netherlands.
 He found no Catholic institutions for the education of girls in this vast diocese, neither were there any teaching religious institutes, with the exception of his humble congregation.

 Zwijsen's accession to the see gave fresh impetus to his cherished work, and from that time the congregation spread rapidly throughout the Netherlands and Belgium.
 Among these institutions were homes for the aged and infirm, the blind, the mute and also hospitals.

 About the middle of the nineteenth century, when cholera was raging in the Netherlands, the heroic charity of the sisters even won the recognition of the fiercely anti-catholic King William III who conferred decorations of honour on the congregation.

 In 1894 six sisters were dispatched to Surinam to care for lepers.

 At its height, around 1940, there were approximately 4,300 sisters.
 The congregation operated training colleges for teachers in a number of locations.